Looooopy/zumo-pid/README.md

 ## Status leds

-On the Zumo 32U4 board you got three leds yellow green red.
+On the Zumo 32U4 board you got three leds yellow, green and red.

 | Led    | Mode      | Description                    |
 | ------ | --------- | ------------------------------ |